 Hanuabada Stilt Village – The Motu and the Hiri Trade

-The Motu were a sea-going people who lived on the south coast of the main island of New Guinea and were renowned for their annual hiri trading expeditions to distant parts of the Gulf of Papua.
+The Motu were known as a sea-going people.
+They lived along the south coast of the main island of New Guinea.
+And were renowned for their annual hiri trading expeditions to distant parts of the Gulf of Papua.

 The hiri expeditions were conducted on large sailing canoes called lagatoi.
 These were multi-hulled rafts built by hand by lashing large logs together.
 Their sails were claw-shaped and made from coconut fiber.
 A crew of thirty Motu men was required to sail each boat!

 The area of the south coast inhabited by the Motu is in a rain shadow with a harsh dry season.
 And so growing enough sago (their basic food staple) was very difficult.
 The Motu however were very skilled in making clay cooking pots, which were highly prized elsewhere.

 So the hiri trade developed.
 And each year the lagatoi sailing canoes headed westward in to the Gulf of Papua.
 Following the annual south-east laurabada trade winds and taking with them large quantities of clay pots which they would trade for sago.